 Definition of monster

-A monster is a hand that is very strong. monster is not an official term, but is a common expression in spoken language.
-Usually, we will want to "slowplayer" our monsters, i.e. play them passively so that your opponent remains hooked.
-For example, if we have a pair of jacks in our hand and the flop is 2-2-J, we have a monster, an almost unbeatable hand (except against a square of course).
+A monster is a hand that is very strong.
+Monster is not an official term, but a common parlance expression.
+Generally speaking, we'll want to "slowplay" our monsters, i.e. play them passively so that your opponent stays hooked.
+For example, if we have a pair of jacks in our hand and the flop comes 2-2-J, we have a monster, a hand that is almost unbeatable (except against a four of a kind, of course).

-Should we play our monsters quickly or slowly?
+Should you play your monsters fast or slow?

-The answer to the question depends on the texture of the flop or the board.
-If the board is dry, it is better to play passively.
-If the board is dynamic with several prints, it will be better to play quickly, even with a monster!
-Let's see 2 examples.
-You have 99 in hand on 9-J-Q. You certainly have a monster, but the board is dynamic.
-And if there is also a color print, you will want to play this flop as quickly as possible.
+The answer depends on the texture of the flop or board.
+If the board is dry, it's best to play passively.
+If the board is dynamic, offering several draws, it's best to play fast, even with a monster!
+Let's look at 2 examples.
+You have 99 in your hand on 9-J-Q. You certainly have a monster, but the board is dynamic.
+And if there's also a flush draw, you'll want to play this flop as quickly as possible.
 Bet big and raise big.
 When faced with a raise, over-raise!
-Another situation, you have 55 in hand on 2-5-5.
-You have the best possible hand that qualifies as a monster!
-There are almost no draws, the board is rainbow (spades, clubs and hearts) so there are no color draws.
+In another situation, you have 55 in your hand on 2-5-5.
+You have the best possible hand, which obviously qualifies as a monster!
+Draws are almost non-existent, as the board is rainbow (spades, clubs and hearts), so there are no color draws.
 On this type of board, play slowly!
-Check and call are to be preferred.
+Checks and calls are preferable.